Infant Mortality in Minnesota

-Minnesota Infant Mortality Data Book by Race and Ethnicity (PDF: 181KB/14 pages) This report provides statewide data in infant mortality including infant mortality rates by age of mother, race of mother and birth weight of infant by race/ethnicity of mother.
+Minnesota Infant Mortality Data Book by Race and Ethnicity (PDF) This report provides statewide data in infant mortality including infant mortality rates by age of mother, race of mother and birth weight of infant by race/ethnicity of mother.

 The Birth Certificate and Medicaid Data Match Project: Initial Findings in Infant Mortality

 This report describes infant mortality by Medicaid status and race/ethnicity of mother in Minnesota.

 Minnesota Health Statistics Annual Summary

 The Minnesota Health Statistics Annual Summary is a report published yearly, ten to eleven months following the close of a calendar year.
 A broad range of summary statistical data for the state of Minnesota, as well as some county-level data, is presented including infant mortality.